jasonleefrench/bondsbot/README.md

 ## Disclaimer

-Please respect NS&I's terms of service when using this tool.
 This tool is unofficial, for personal use only, and is not affiliated with NS&I. Always verify any potential winnings through official NS&I channels.